'Football fans have been ignored for the last decade': James Kirkham, Head of COPA90

-Copa90 have doubled revenues for three years straight.
-With 85 million views per month, it's no wonder they are attracting sponsorship and content partnerships with some of the world's biggest brands.
-Taking football out of the dull TV studio and into the noisy stands, streets and living room, Copa90 are capturing the emotion and intensity of the beautiful game through a fan's eye, whilst demonstrating that you don't need live broadcast rights to capture an audience of millions of 18-25 year olds.
-We spoke to the Head of Copa90 about the death of TV, outdoor that surprises, and fulfilling platform promises.
+COPA90 have doubled revenues for three years straight.
+With 85 million views per month, it's no wonder it is attracting sponsorship and content partnerships with some of the world's biggest brands.
+Taking football out of the dull TV studio and into the noisy stands, streets and living room, COPA90 is capturing the emotion and intensity of the beautiful game through a fan's eye, whilst demonstrating that you don't need live broadcast rights to capture an audience of millions of 18-25 year olds.
+We spoke to the Head of COPA90 about the death of TV, outdoor that surprises, and fulfilling platform promises.

 What's your job description, in your own words?

 The Head of COPA90 role means I stick my nose into other people’s business - I mean that in the best possible way!
 I'm here to drive us forward into exciting new areas, work with some exciting and progressive brand partners and ensure we tell brilliant stories, across our various platforms.

 COPA90 took a fan-centric perspective right from the start at a time when it just wasn’t done.
 Now it’s been much mimicked to have that point of view from the fans and be on behalf of the fans but six years ago, that was novel.